Author's Info - HPCS2017

 COPYRIGHT FORM AND BIO

-Please send the presenter’s bio as a WORD document email attachment to Barbara Frantom and Felicia Harlow at Barbaraathpcs@gmail.com and firstname.lastname@example.org or fax it to (+1 937 435-5854) (attn. xxx/HPCS2016).
-The biography should be a short professional summary (a few sentences, or a paragraph of about 6 lines or so) of the presenting author, which will be read aloud immediately before the author's presentation.
+Please send the presenter’s bio as a WORD document email attachment to Mohamed Bakhouya, Khalid Zinedine and Lane Velayo at firstname.lastname@example.org , email@example.com, and Lane@stratfordnorthernconsulting.com or fax it to (yyy) (attn. xxx/HPCS2017).
+The biography should be a short professional summary (a few sentences, or a paragraph of about 10 lines or so) of the presenting author, which will be read aloud immediately before the author's presentation.
 This presenter will be considered the official presenter of the paper.

 Please refer to some useful information about preparing your presentation for the conference at this link.